For good students, there are grants, awards, recognition. That's great.

 |

-But in most cases we find: The trouble is not in the brain.
+But in so many cases we find: The trouble is not in the brain.
 It is in the soul.

 So, private tuition, cramming and even punishments only fight the symptoms, not the cause.